ZeyoYT/AiLama/README.md

 <br>
 <br>

-## White-Listing Other People to use the App
+## Whitelisting Other People to use the App

 <br>